Cherma's: Stores

+Personal life

-Capt.
-Pestonji is a very active National Seeded Motor Rallyist in both two-wheeler and four-wheeler categories, having won a number of National and International events.
-He has won the first Himalayan Rally in 1980 and the 3rd Himalayan Rally in 1982 in the Indian Cars Class.
+Kayarmin Pestonji is a National Seeded Motor Rallyist in both two-wheeler and four-wheeler categories, and bas won National and International events.
+He won the first Himalayan Rally in 1980 and the 3rd Himalayan Rally in 1982 in the Indian Cars Class.

-He is very actively involved with Community work and nominated Trustee in The Old Parsi Fire Temple Trust.
-And now he is the President of Dr. Nania Educational Trust which provides education to poor and needy irrespective of the Community.
+He is involved with community work and was nominated Trustee in The Old Parsi Fire Temple Trust.
+He served as President of Dr. Nania Educational Trust, which provides education to poor and needy people.